Real-RP/advanced_reportsystem/README.md

 # how to install
-drag and drop the folder into your resources folder and clear if exists the '-master' from the foldername.
+drag and drop the folder into your resources folder and clear if exists the '-master' from the foldername. than start the resource in your server.cfg with 'start advanced_reportsystem'.
+At least follow the setup permissions step.
 _____________________________________________________________________________

 # setup permissions